favour-22/my-personal-repo/README.md

 My c programming commit
 prnting hello world in c
+Working with functions in c programming .